AntoniusGolly/cmgo/README.md

 ## Motivation

 Computer-aided products for studying rivers have a long tradition and numerous efforts exist to derive principle channel metrics from remote or in-situ measurements of channel banks.
-However, available products are lacking independency, transparency or functionality that is necessary to fit the versatile requirements of academic or applied research and thus the call for software solutions remains present ([Golly et al. 2017, in review](http://www.earth-surf-dynam-discuss.net/esurf-2017-32/)).
+However, available products are lacking independency, transparency or functionality that is necessary to fit the versatile requirements of academic or applied research and thus the call for software solutions remains present ([Golly et al. 2017b](http://www.earth-surf-dynam-discuss.net/esurf-2017-32/)).
 We conclude that none of the available approaches represents a tool for objectively deriving channel metrics, while being easy and free to use and modify and allowing a high degree of parametrization and fine-tuning.

 ## License / Citation